Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 ```

 :::note
-If you define a subtype of the `customer` type, e.g. `internal customer`, and use that subtype on the `customer id` field, then Xomega will still define an association to the `customer` object, unless, of course, that subtype is also used on a key field of another object.
+If you define a subtype of the `customer` type, e.g., `internal customer`, and use that subtype on the `customer id` field, then Xomega will still define an association to the `customer` object unless, of course, that subtype is also used on a key field of another object.
 :::

 If you need to configure the properties of the underlying foreign key, you can do it in the `sql:foreign-key` config element of the field, as follows.